-The Company has a very low appetite for operational risks with the exception of business obtained via delegated binding authorities where, subject to appropriate mitigation strategies, the Company has a medium risk appetite.
+The Company has a low appetite for operational risks with the exception of business obtained via delegated binding authorities where, subject to appropriate mitigation strategies, the Company has a medium risk appetite.
 The Company subscribes to Munich Re best practice standards for the operation of agency programme arrangements, and collectively these measures help to de-risk the operational aspects of the business to acceptable levels.
 The Company is committed to minimising risk for all transactions and has developed a risk based system for monitoring agency business, which includes a programme of regular on site reviews.
+The Company identifies, records and assesses operational risks using the Internal Control System (ICS).
+This system is part of the Munich Re group wide method of monitoring operational risk, which provides a uniform system for managing risks across all areas of the Company's operations.